 He looked at me and said:

-- Good for your first trip I offer so much, then a 50% increase over the three following jobs.
+- Good for your first trip I offer this much, then a 50% increase over the three following jobs.

 - Oops!
-I swallowed once because even for a first job the sum he proposed was more than threefold my current salary.
+I swallowed hard because even for a first job the sum he proposed was more than triple my current salary.

 - In addition to this, he said you can still add saturation premiums plus some tax benefits if you spend more than six months of the year abroad.

-- All this is obviously well tempting I told him, but I can't commit myself without first talking to my wife.
+- All this is very tempting I told him, but I can't commit myself without first talking to my wife.

 - No problem, do call me back in two hours, I’ll wait here.

 Once home, the discussion was very lively.
-My wife knew I was attracted by this type of diving but she also was afraid that one sends me in Africa or elsewhere for two months and was afraid of not being able to withstand such a long absence.
+My wife knew I was attracted by this type of diving but she also was afraid they would send me in Africa or elsewhere for two months and was afraid of not being able to withstand such a long absence.

 - And one month I asked her?

-- That, I should be able to support she said.
+- That, I should be able to handle she said.

-Ten minutes later, I had again Michel at the end of the line.
+Ten minutes later, I Michel back on the end of the line.

 - Good I told him, I want to go for you, but only for periods not exceeding one month.

-- Perfect, you'll turn in the North Sea, and then immediately added:
+- Perfect, you'll work in the North Sea, and then immediately added:

 - Now you know what you have to do.